-6.6.2.2 Minimum Thresholds Impact on Domestic Wells
+6.6.2.3 Minimum Thresholds Impact on Wells

-A review of existing domestic well data from DWR's Online Well Completion Report Application established that there are currently a number of very shallow wells that are at risk of going dry in drought years.
-However, the DWR database of domestic wells does not have very accurate locations (many wells are shown at the center of a PLSS section), does not always include construction information, and does not have information about wells that are no longer in use.
+The DWR database of wells does not have very accurate locations (many wells are shown at the center of a PLSS section), does not always include construction information, and does not have information about wells that are no longer in use.
 In addition, it is known that there are extremely shallow wells in the subbasin with depths of less than 50 feet that may not be in service anymore, or may not be viable any longer and were or should be replaced to comply with minimum health standards.
+Recognizing these shortcomings, the DWR database is currently the most complete dataset, so it was used to analyze Minimum Threshold impacts on existing wells.